mystsoftware/myst-help-center/application-deployment/custom.md

 Custom actions can be written in Python, Jython, WLST, Ant, Java or even Puppet manifests.

-### Choosing the approach for extending MyST
+### Choosing the approach for Extending MyST

 MyST should be extended only when strictly necessary.
 You should use the out of the box MyST model as much as possible so that your solution is upgrade safe.

 If you believe that you cannot achieve an outcome by using the MyST model, please contact Rubicon Red support for advice.
-The following order of preference should be taken when extending MyST
+The following order of preference should be taken when deciding how to model configuration and deployment within MyST.

-1. Use the out-of-the-box MyST model
+1. Use the out-of-the-box definitions.
+MyST supports the Automated Deployment of many artifact types:
+  * Oracle ADF
+  * Application Configuration
+  * Oracle B2B
+  * Oracle BAM
+  * Java EAR
+  * Java JAR
+  * Java Library (Classpath)
+  * Java WAR
+  * Oracle MDS
+  * Oracle MFT
+  * OSB Configuration
+  * OSB XPath
+  * Oracle WSM Policy
+  * Oracle SOA Composites
+  * Oracle SOA Extension
+  * PL/SQL
-2. Use the Declarative WLST (also know as `myst-extension` in the MyST model)
+2. If the desired type is not supported, use MyST's Declarative Extension Model (also know as `myst-extension`).
-3. Create a custom action and type
+3. If the type can not be supported through `myst-extension` consider creating a custom action and type or raise it as a feature request with MyST Support.

-### Creating custom types
+### Creating Custom Types

 Custom deployment types can be supported in the MyST CLI through the following property name standard where
  * `ID` is a unique identifier for the artifact instance,